mistermicheels/learning-notes/javascript/typescript/Runtime-type-checking.md

 Note: class-validator needs actual class instances to work on

 -   Here, we used its sister library class-transformer to transform our plain input into an actual `Person` instance.
-    -   Note: The transformation in itself does not perform any kind of type checking!
+    -   The transformation in itself does not perform any kind of type checking!